ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 In summary, if your architecture relies on object storage to retain customer data in a financial institution, it's critical to prevent the deletion of storage buckets, whether due to accidental or malicious actions.
 This can be achieved by implementing retention policies and using object-level access controls to restrict deletion rights.
 By doing so, you ensure that vital customer data remains secure and compliant with regulatory requirements, safeguarding against data loss.

-For more details refer to the project's GitHub page [link](https://github.com/finos/common-cloud-controls)
+For more details refer to the project's [GitHub](https://github.com/finos/common-cloud-controls) page.

-# What are the goals of FINOS CCC?
+## Goals of FINOS CCC

 Base on the Common Cloud Control GitHub repo the project aims to fulfil following goals,
 * Defining Best Practices Around Cloud Security